xSetech/aPyNBT/README.md

 ## nbtviewer.py

-A (very crappy) reference use of the library is provided.
-Here is an example of passing it a [level.dat](https://minecraft.gamepedia.com/Level_format#level.dat_format):
+nbtviewer.py is a rough example use of the library.
+Pass it e.g. a [level.dat](https://minecraft.gamepedia.com/Level_format#level.dat_format):

 ```
 TYPE                             LVL  SIZE                      NAME = VALUE